 Minors

 When an individual entitled to file a lawsuit is a minor during the injury, the statute of limitations clock starts ticking after their 18th birthday.
-This means that the time during which the victim is a minor is not counted as part of the limitation period.
+This means that the time during which the injured person is a minor is not counted as part of the limitation period.
+A Virginia child injury lawyer will help you file all the necessary documents before the statutory limitations.

 The Injured Party Is Incapacitated

-If a victim entitled to bring a legal action becomes incapacitated after the accident, the time during which they are incapacitated is not calculated as part of the filing period.
+If a victim entitled to bring a legal action becomes incapacitated after the accident, the time during which they are incapacitated is not calculated as part of the applicable limitation period.
 Incapacity, in this context, refers to a condition that prevents an individual from pursuing legal action.

 Death of a Party